 Single teacups can generate more interest than entire sets, depending on their rarity.
 In 2014 a Ming dynasty cup sold for £21 million at Sotheby’s.
 The winning bidder then drank from the cup whilst still at the auction house, to celebrate the monumental purchase.
 The modest piece was decorated with chickens and only 3.1 inches in diameter.
 If this was hidden in a family collection, it would be very easy to dismiss.

 The most expensive set of teaware was from the German ceramics company Meissen, manufactured in 1723.
 It sold for £541,250 at Bonhams in 2012.
 The rare collection was a perfect example of eccentric and highly decorative 18th century ceramics.
+Above you can see the typical maker’s marks associated with Meissen.

 In 2018 an unassuming teapot bought for just £15 was sold for £575,000 at auction, far surpassing its valuation of £20,000-£50,000.
 It was discovered to have been part of an original set from the 18th century and one of the first to have been made in the United States.
 In 2009, an 18th century Wedgwood teapot sold for $130,000, due to the decorative wording being a protest against the ‘Stamp Act’ – a tax imposed on American colonists by the British Parliament, leading to issues that would culminate in the Revolutionary War.